QuIIL/KBSMC_colon_cancer_grading_dataset/README.md

 # KBSMC colon cancer grading dataset repository

-This repository provides the KBSMC colon cancer grading dataset that has been introduced in the paper: \
+This repository provides the KBSMC colon cancer grading dataset that has been introduced in the paper:

+Trinh Thi Le Vuong, Kyungeun Kim, Boram Song, Jin Tae Kwak,

-Joint Categorical and Ordinal Learning for Cancer Grading in Pathology Images \
+"Joint Categorical and Ordinal Learning for Cancer Grading in Pathology Images",

-[Link](https://www.sciencedirect.com/science/article/pii/S1361841521002516) to paper on Medical Image Analysis. <br />
+which is published in [Medical Image Analysis](https://www.sciencedirect.com/science/article/pii/S1361841521002516), 2021, 73. <br />

 ![](colon_tma_tissue_sample.png)